William L. Borden: Aftermath and later career

 For many years Borden continued to work as an executive at Westinghouse Electric, becoming vice president of their international division in 1965.
 He left the company in 1971 and began business consulting work on his own back in Washington.
 By the early 1980s Borden was successfully practicing law in a private practice in Washington.
 He was a member of the Metropolitan Club there.
 He reportedly said that in his current life, he almost never thought about the subject of nuclear war.
-However, in retrospect he did view the Oppenheimer matter as having had a positive effect in that people began treating scientists with less reverence.
+Nonetheless, he composed a long meditation on the subject, "Springtime of the Nuclear Debate", for presentation to a symposium in 1984 at the West Point Academy, and continued working to expand it until interrupted by his death the following year.
+In retrospect he did view the Oppenheimer matter as having had a positive effect in that people began treating scientists with less reverence.

-On October 8, 1985, Borden died at age 65 in a hospital in Watertown, New York, near his summer home in Chaumont, New York, after suffering a heart attack.
+Borden died on October 8, 1985, at age 65 in a hospital in Watertown, New York, near his summer home in Chaumont, New York, after suffering a heart attack.
+He is buried at Cedar Grove Cemetery.

 Some treatments of Borden have been less severe.
 Scholar Warner R. Schilling, who interviewed Borden in 1956 but whose observations were not published until six decades later, found Borden to be congenial and helpful – "contrary to my expectation, [he] gave every impression of emotional maturity and intellectual clarity" – and ranked the Borden interview among the most insightful of the sixty-six he conducted of all major participants in the 1949–50 H-bomb decision.
 Oppenheimer biographer Priscilla J. McMillan painted an at least partially sympathetic portrayal of Borden's character traits, even though those traits were part of what eventually led him to write the Oppenheimer letter.
-Historian Gregg Herken has taken Borden's There Will Be No Time book seriously, comparing it with the works of the far-better-known nuclear strategist Bernard Brodie.
-And historian Barton J. Bernstein has written that "While Borden's suspicions and fears seem exaggerated to a later generation, they were not unusual among government officials and advisors in the 1950s."
+Historian Gregg Herken took Borden's There Will Be No Time book seriously, comparing it with the works of the far-better-known nuclear strategist Bernard Brodie.
+Historian Barton J. Bernstein has written that "While Borden's suspicions and fears seem exaggerated to a later generation, they were not unusual among government officials and advisors in the 1950s."

+In media

+Borden is played by Ray Charleson in the 1980 BBC miniseries Oppenheimer.
+He is played by David Dastmalchian in Christopher Nolan's 2023 film Oppenheimer.